 Another reason could be the fact that even after conquering Bretonnia it still has THE worst economy of any nation state/tribe/species in the setting.
 The Empire would probably spend a century or two trying to wring the cost of the initial invasion force's horse food bill from the captured Bretonnian lands.

-Dont Go In The Woods: The forests of the Old World cover vast amounts of land, including most of the Empire.
+Don't Go in the Woods: The forests of the Old World cover vast amounts of land, including most of the Empire.
 Virtually everything that lives in them is very, very bad.
-Basically, the outermost kilometre or two of any given forest is relatively safe, and people often hunt in them.
+The outermost kilometre or two of any given forest is relatively safe, and people often hunt in them.
 However, venturing further in is stupid in the extreme.
 Athel Loren, the home of the Wood Elves, is a Genius Loci that may simply steer you out of it, or let the Wood Elves or tree spirits kill you.
 The Great Forests of the empire are home to Night Goblins and Beastmen.
-Anyone brave - or stupid - enough to reach the deepest reaches of it will find themselves facing creatures like the Preyton, the Jabberslythe, and the Arachnarok.
+Anyone brave - or stupid - enough to reach the deepest reaches of it will find themselves facing creatures like the Preyton, the Jabberslythe, and the Arachnarok Spider.

 Do Not Taunt Cthulhu: A rare example of a heroic Cthulhu being taunted appeared in the Storm of Chaos campaign, where Teclis turned up and One-Hit Kill-ed the entire daemonic army.
 The Imperial Grand Theogonist then called him a Dirty Cowardfor using magic, so Teclis demostrated why one Can't Argue with Elves by pissing off and letting the Empire fight on alonenote He knew they would win, but decided to let them do all the dying to teach them a lesson in manners.